 Making an Uninsured Motorist Coverage Claim

 Prompt reporting of the accident to the police and your insurance company is critical to receive full benefits of your uninsured motorist policy.
 Your insurance company should be notified within 24 hours of the accident.
 Insurance companies often have deadlines during which these types of claims can be made; some may be as short as 24 hours!
 If you miss the deadline, you will miss your chance for receiving benefits.

 We Can Help With Your Michigan Car Accident

 Have more questions?
-Call our experienced staff of Michigan car accident lawyers and ask them for free by dialing 855-MIKE-WINS or contact us for a free consultation.
-Remember, NO FEES are charged until we settle your Michigan car accident case.
+Call our experienced staff of Michigan accident lawyers and ask them for free by dialing 855-MIKE-WINS or contact us for a free consultation.
+Remember, no fees are charged until we settle your Michigan auto accident case.